One of my greatest culinary discoveries since arriving in Switzerland just has to be Rösti.

-RostiOne of my greatest culinary discoveries since arriving in Switzerland just has to be Rösti.
 Yes, everyone knows about our famous Fondue, but Rösti is much more versatile and can be served in so many different forms and as an accompaniment to so many other foods.
-However the real fame of Rösti is that it defines the separation of the German speaking population from the French speaking lot with the well-known Röstigraben.
+However, the real fame of Rösti is that it defines the separation of the German-speaking population from the French-speaking lot with the well-known Röstigraben.
 The imaginary dividing line between the two languages.

-Well, as I cannot call myself and expert in cooking Rösti, I am fortunate enough to be married to an expert.
+Well, as I cannot call myself an expert in cooking Rösti, I am fortunate enough to be married to an expert.
 But to ensure true conformity with the recipe, I have decided to give you the following recipe courtesy of Cuisine du Monde.
 But please note that the image on the left is the Rösti we both ate and enjoyed last night.

 Rösti (Roesti) Recipe